 Board in 2018.

-Anton is management consultant, with a focus on strategy and finance.
+Anton is a management consultant with a focus on strategy and finance.
 Anton has a real passion for building stronger communities and improving outcomes of New Zealanders, having previously worked with District Health Boards, ACC and Oranga Tamariki (Ministry for Children).
 Anton holds a Master’s Degree in Commerce (Economics) and is an accredited Better Business Cases practitioner.

 Anton joined the VW board in 2018